Private Certifier Information

 Submission of Privately Certified Documents to Council - Legislative Requirement

-All certificates that have been issued by a Private Certifier must be submitted to Council for record keeping.
-Lodgement fees are payable, these fees pay for the registration and lifetime record keeping of those documents.
+All Complying Development Certificates (CDC) and Post-Consent Certificates issued by a Private Certifier must be submitted to Council via the NSW Planning Portal.
+Lodgement fees are payable, to cover registration and record keeping of documents.

 Fees for Submission